crocchetto/ggst-go/README.md

 ## how it works

-every request and response is a MessagePack array encrypted with AES-256-GCM and sent form-encoded to the API, the authentication uses a short-lived Steam web-API auth ticket, which the server exchanges for a session during login

 the library is split:

 - **`ggst`** — the core client
 - **`auth`** — obtains the Steam credentials (SteamID and web-API ticket) needed for a fresh login, requires a running Steam client

+every request and response is a MessagePack array encrypted and sent form-encoded to the API, the authentication uses a Steam web-API auth ticket, which the server exchanges for a session during login

 ## usage